Frequently Asked Questions

 Ask Us A Question

 Hinge is the flexible part of the binder cover between the front cover and spine on which the boards swing open.
-There is usually .25” space between the front cover and spine boards creating the hinge.
+In live hinges there is usually .25” space between the front cover and spine boards creating the hinge.
+With our new V-grooved hinges there is no spacing, rather it is all one piece of board with v cuts in it that remove enough material for the board to fold at a 90 degree angle.

 Case Binding is gluing the binder cover material to the board (front, spine, and back cover boards) making the binder cover.